The District of Columbia Human Rights Act

-The District's Unemployed Anti-Discrimination Act of 2012 prohibits employers from discriminatory hiring practices based on an individual's status as unemployed (DC Code Sec.
-32-1361 et seq.).
+Unemployment.
+The District's Unemployed Anti-Discrimination Act of 2012 prohibits employers from discriminatory hiring practices based on an individual's status as unemployed (D.C.
+Code § 32-1361 et seq.).
 The Act prohibits employers from:

 • Failing or refusing to consider for employment or hire an individual because he or she is unemployed